Yellowstone flooding forces 10,000 to leave national park

-Instead of marveling at the site of grizzlies and bison, burbling thermal pools and the regular blast of Old Faithful’s geyser, tourists found themselves witnessing nature at its most unpredictable as the Yellowstone River crested in a chocolate brown torrent that washed away anything in its path.
+Instead of marveling at grizzlies and bison, burbling thermal pools and the regular blast of Old Faithful’s geyser, tourists found themselves witnessing nature at its most unpredictable as the Yellowstone River crested in a chocolate brown torrent that washed away anything in its path.

 “It is just the scariest river ever,” Kate Gomez of Santa Fe, New Mexico, said Tuesday.
 “Anything that falls into that river is gone.”

-While no one has been reported killed or injured, waters were only starting to recede Tuesday and the full extent of the destruction wasn’t yet known.
+Waters were only starting to recede Tuesday, and the full extent of the destruction wasn’t yet known.

 Sholly said the backpackers who remained in the park had been contacted.
-Crews were prepared to evacuate them by helicopter, but that hasn’t been needed yet, he said.
+Crews were prepared to evacuate them by helicopter, but that hasn’t been needed, he said.

 Sholly added he didn’t believe the park had ever shut down from flooding.